Goal-VLA: Image-Generative VLMs as Object-Centric World Models Empowering Zero-shot Robot Manipulation: Method

-\textbf{Motion Planning Module.} The Motion Planning Module generates a sequence of control commands that drive the manipulator from its initial pose to the target pose.
-In the simulated environment, we leverage a sample-based motion planning module built in the simulator, which can interpolate trajectories from the initial to the target pose.
-In our real-world experiments, we employ optimization-based motion planning, optimizing a cost function over candidate trajectories and selecting the one with the lowest cost.
+\textbf{Motion Planning Module.} Finally, the Motion Planning Module generates a collision-free trajectory for the manipulator from its current configuration to the target pose.
+In our simulated experiments, we leverage a built-in sample-based planner~\cite{rlbench} to interpolate the trajectory.
+We utilized a sample-based motion planner in the real-world experiment to generate a feasible path in the robot's configuration space.